Kochadaiiyaan: Plot

 Rana, who hails from the kingdom of Kottaipattinam, leaves his family, despite his twin brother Sena pleading with him not to do so.
 The boy soon meets with an accident while rowing in the river and is eventually discovered by some fishermen from the neighbouring kingdom of Kalingapuri, a rival of Kottaipattinam.
-Rana grows up, where he trains in weaponry, and be a fearless warrior.
+Rana grows up, he trains in weaponry, and becomes a fearless warrior.
 Due to his fighting skills and bravery, he soon wins the confidence of the king of Kalingapuri, Raja Mahendran, who promotes him as Commander-in-chief of the Kalingapuri army.
 The son of Raja Mahendran, Veera Mahendran shows Rana around the kingdom's mine where the captured soldiers of Kottaipattinam work as slaves.
 Veera says that this information is known only to a few people.
 After this, Rana promotes a war strategy to Veera that they release the slaves and have them trained in the army of Kalingapuri.
 Veera agrees and the slaves are freed.
 He then gets Raja Mahendran's approval to attack Kottaipattinam.
 However, during the war, Rana encounters his childhood friend, crown prince Sengodagan, the son of Rishikodagan, king of Kottaipattinam.
 Instead of fighting, it is revealed that the main motive of Rana's plan was to free the soldiers of Kottipattinam.
 Immediately signalling an end to the war, he, along with the soldiers disown Kalingapuri and return to Kottaipattinam, much to the disgust of Raja Mahendran and his son, crown prince Veera Mahendran, who swear revenge on Rana for tricking them and betraying Kalingapuri.

 At Kottaipattinam, Rana and Sengodagan renew their friendship.
 Sengodagan introduces Rana to Rishikodagan, who is alarmed about seeing him.
 Rana also reunites with his younger sister Yamuna Devi whom he last saw as a baby and their uncle, who raised her, but soon learns that his mother Yaaghavi is dead and Sena is missing.
 He soon learns that Yamuna and Sengodagan are in love with each other.
 He accepts their relationship and decides to get them married.
 He cleverly convinces Rishikodagan, who is unwilling to get his son married to Yamuna since she is a commoner.
 Meanwhile, Rana also rekindles his love with his childhood sweetheart, princess Vadhana Devi, the daughter of Rishikodagan.
 Soon, Sengodagan and Yamuna get married.
 But following the wedding, Rishikodagan disowns Sengodagan.